-This motivates us to design more structured representations in the future, which would generalize even better outside the supervised time spans (see Table 6).
+This motivates us to design more structured representations in the future, which would generalize even better outside the supervised time spans (see Table 9).

 Can the models handle collisions of multiple objects?
 Adding additional objects to our scenes has appeared to be a challenging task for our models.
-Training for longer time horizons did not decrease the errors significantly in these cases, which shows that collisions remain difficult to estimate.
-Promisingly, InterpNet manages to improve performance similarly to the earlier cases, the remaining ambiguity in the middle of the sequences matches the ratios of single object examples $(Error{T=10}/Error{T=20}:$ $1.0/1.6 \simeq 3.2/4.5 \simeq 3.3/4.5$ in Table 5 middle columns).
+If our multiple objects module helped to better handle collisions (see Table 6), the error increased with the number of objects, which shows that collisions remain difficult to estimate.
+Promisingly, InterpNet manages to improve performance similarly to the earlier cases, the remaining ambiguity in the middle of the sequences matches the ratios of single object examples $(Error{T=10}/Error{T=20}: 1.0/1.6 \approx 3.2/4.5 \approx 3.3/4.5$ in Table 8 middle columns).

 Does regression of angular velocity help?
-Almost all models benefit from the additional supervision signal coming from the loss on angular velocity, as shown in Fig. 5(left) and Fig. 7 (left).
+Almost all models benefit from the additional supervision signal coming from the loss on angular velocity, as shown in Fig. 5(left) and Fig. 8 (left).

 The objects' texture at these resolutions is difficult to interpret, and the connection between pixel color and rotation around axis is highly non-linear, which encourages us to look for a different representation of rotation in the future to improve our angular prediction errors.